utility-code/pyGroff/README.md

 ## What can you do
 - Write in a text file
 - Get a cover page as well :)
+- You can get a word document too (you do need libreoffice for it)
 - Get auto generated, beautifully formatted pdfs and docs instantly
 - Not cry because you moved an image and now your document is in hieroglyphics